acesso-io/go-mongodb-client/README.md

 ```

 ### Creating queries and aggregation pipelines:
-go-mongodb-client has in-built query and aggregation pipelines builders.
+go-mongodb-client has built-in query and aggregation pipelines builders.
+You can use them to create aggregation stages or simple bson.M blocks:

 ```
 // Use "my_database" as the target database